noviz-org/website/README.md

 #### The dist directory

+The **dist/** directory contains all the live websites.
+At the moment, these websites should be in there:

+- noviz/ for noviz.ch

-The **dist/** directory contains the live website.
-This is actually also a git submodule and its content and properties should be cloned with git clone.
+These folders are actually git submodules and their content and properties should be cloned when cloning the webiste repository.
 If you are using VSCode it will be marked as a submodule with a S on the right.

-While we're at it, let's check if it's healthy and change the branch.
+While we're at it, let's check if they are healthy and change the branch for those you are working on.

-And now run:
+To list the submodules run:

 ```.sh
 git submodule status